Physiology 001 - Introduction to Human Physiology » Summer 2021 » Exam 4 Chapter 13 and 14 (2)

 Which of these correctly describes the chloride shift?

-In the tissues, chloride enters red blood cells in exchange for bicarbonate ions.
+C. In the tissues, chloride exits red blood cells in exchange for carbonic acid.

-In the lungs, chloride enters red blood cells in exchange for bicarbonate ions.
+D. In the lungs, chloride enters red blood cells in exchange for CO2.

-In the lungs, chloride enters red blood cells in exchange for CO2.
+E. In the tissues, chloride enters red blood cells in exchange for bicarbonate ions.

 Question #42